-For a vehicle acquired before September 9, 2010, the special allowance is an additional first year depreciation deduction of 50% of the depreciable basis of your vehicle.
-For a vehicle acquired after September 8, 2010, the special allowance percentage is 100%.
-However, your total section 179 deduction, special depreciation allowance, and regular depreciation deduction cannot be more than \$11,060 for cars and \$11,160 for trucks and vans, multiplied by your business use percentage on line 14.
+Special depreciation allowance.
+The special depreciation allowance applies only for the first year a new vehicle is placed in service.
+To qualify for the special depreciation allowance, the new vehicle must be qualified property (see Pub.
+463, chapter 4, for more information).
+The special allowance is an additional first year deprecation deduction of 100%.
+Your total section 179 deduction, special depreciation allowance, and regular depreciation deduction cannot be more than \$11,060 for cars and \$11,260 for trucks and vans, multiplied by your business use percentage on line 14.
 See the line 36 instructions for depreciation limits.
+You cannot recover the amount by which your depreciation deduction exceeds the depreciation limits for the year placed in service until after the end of the recovery period for your vehicle unless you elect the safe harbor method of accounting.